Skip to main content

 What You Get

-• Rich job summaries with resource badges and collapsible diffs
+• Rich job summaries — resource badges, collapsible diffs, plan/apply templates (written to $GITHUB_STEP_SUMMARY)

 • Same command works locally and in CI